 2. Jesus Loves Individually

-God made each of us unique.
+God made us unique.
 No two people are going to receive love in the same way.
 Isaiah tells us:

 "But now, O Lord, Thou art our Father; we are the clay, and Thou our Potter; and we are the work of Thy hand.”
 Isaiah 64:8